vmware/versatile-data-kit/airflow-comparison.md

 In terms of templating, Airflow offers a more complex templating engine - namely Jinja - for parameterizing job run, while VDK offers job arguments.
 VDK however offers job templates, which allow users to standardize processes within their organisation and reuse code.
 VDK also offers built-in templates for common data engineering practices, namely Kimball dimensional modelling.

 In terms of ingestion, Versatile Data Kit beats out Airflow with its Ingestion API allowing any Python iterable to be sent to any configured destination using one method invocation.

+As of the release of the Airflow provider for Versatile Data Kit, users are able to operate on Data jobs managed in a deployed instance of the VDK Control Service.
+This will benefit users who prefer Versatile Data Kit overall for the specific level of abstraction it operates on, but miss the capacity of Airflow to express interdependent workloads.

+Additionally, it will benefit users who already have a deployed instance of Airflow and prefer to use it as the main UI for their workload management, but still want to use Versatile Data Kit for its capacity to position workloads on the data path.
+Now users can develop and use DAGs, where each task triggers a Data job execution through a configured connection to a Control Service.